 This is a global initiative that encourages everybody to do what they can to reduce their use of plastic, particularly of single-use plastics such as water bottles, straws and carrier bags.
 They have loads of ideas

 on their website for any individual or company who wants to get involved.
-Last year, an incredible 120 million people across 177 countries joined in.
+The movement has inspired 100+ million participants in 190 countries.
 Could you or your business take part this July?

 Ways to reduce plastic in your business

 There are lots of different ways in which you as an individual could reduce your plastic waste, but to have an even greater impact, why not involve your workplace and get everyone working towards the same goal?
-You can take the challenge
+You can take the Pesky Plastics Quiz Tool

 via Plastic Free July’s official site, or do something more low-key and work towards a sustainable reduction of plastic use all year round and post your efforts on your company’s website or social media pages.

 Could your staff or co-workers do more to reduce their use of plastic?
 Encourage them to bring reusable water bottles and wrap sandwiches in recyclable material or reusable containers rather than clingfilm.
 Consider offering incentives such as entry into a monthly prize draw to anyone who posts photos of their efforts on your social media site.

 Have a think about what your workplace regularly orders in.
 Stationery, for example, can be heavily packaged and many items (such as rulers and ballpoints) are made mainly of plastic.
 Can you use alternative products that contain less plastic or use less packaging?
 If you have any say over procurement in your company, find out from your regular suppliers what they can offer by way of alternatives to plastic packaging.
 If your regular supplier can’t or won’t provide plastic-free alternatives, consider alternative suppliers and make it clear why you’re doing so.